Read Highlights of Trump's First Interview as President

 Donald Trump began his first extended sit-down interview as President by saying the job had changed him already.
 But he spent the rest of the interview displaying all the same traits he displayed as a presidential candidate.
 He doubled and even tripled down on controversial statements, attacked his critics, made claims based on things unnamed sources had told him, argued the election was rigged, and went after the news media.

-In the interview with ABC's David Muir, Trump acknowledged that his words have greater meaning now that he's been sworn-in as president, but he unapologetically hewed to many of his campaign talking points and assertions—at times without foundation.
+In the interview with ABC's David Muir, Trump acknowledged that his words have greater meaning now that he's been sworn-in as President, but he unapologetically hewed to many of his campaign talking points and assertions — at times without foundation.

 Here are some of the highlights from the interview: